MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 - an entity extended from some public standards.

 > [!NOTE]
-> If we want to create a relationship from a new custom entity to an existing entity that is loaded from some public standards, we need to create an entity extended from the existing entity and add a relationship to the attribute of the new entity because we can't modify attributes from an abstract schema definition in the public standards.
+> To create a relationship from a new custom entity to an existing entity loaded from some public standards, we need to create an entity extended from the existing entity and add a relationship to the attribute of the new entity because we can't modify attributes from an abstract schema definition in the public standards.

 This sample also creates a relationship from a net new entity to an existing entity, and a relationship between two net new entities.